ZILtoid1991/iota/README.md

 ### Windows

-Got most of the non-basic stuff working, but the titlebar does not display a name, while the rest of the window is in an older GUI style no matter what.
-I've exhausted every option I could.
+Got most of the non-basic stuff working.
+Bug related to window styles fixed.

 ### Linux